Project | About us | Schedule | Survey | Your voice

 What is the reality that second generation young people with a migratory background face when they start an educational path or enter the labour market?

-We will discuss it, starting from personal experiences and professional expertise, with:
+We discuss it, starting from personal experiences and professional expertise.
+Organized by Fondazione Giangiacomo Feltrinelli.

 In occasion of the National Day in Memory of the Victims of Immigration, Agora Europe and its partners AUPH, University of Deusto, University of the Basque Country, Salvamento Marítimo Humanitario and SOS Racismo are organizing the public event “Eau comme Frontière” at the Halles de Gaztelu in Hendaye on Monday October 3rd from 5:00PM to 7:00PM.